zommerfelds/MiniLevelEditor/README.md

 - [ ] Allow to define tile properties
 - [ ] Make project configuration (e.g. filename) more flexible
 - [ ] Export package so it can be run with npx
+- [ ] Serverless mode + warning for when there is no server connected
 - [ ] Add a demo link
 - [ ] Make a YouTube video
 - [ ] Optimize saving by only sending diffs